 Our Testing Process

-We set each sofa up the way most people actually use one: in a main living space, used repeatedly across different sitting and lounging positions, using our How We Test Sofas framework.
-We scored each model on the categories that tend to matter most after the first week:
+We set each sofa up the way most people actually use one: in a main living space, with attention to assembly and setup, repeated sitting, and longer lounging sessions.
+We followed our How We Test Sofas framework and scored each model on the categories that usually matter most once the first-week excitement is gone:

 - Comfort and ergonomics – how supportive the seats feel for different body types and postures